Dataset API

 This document has been machine translated.

-This section describes the DataSet API.
+This section explains the Dataset API.

 Dataset

-A dataset has a name that uniquely identifies the dataset within xData Edge and a column definition that determines the structure of the data stored in the dataset.
-An example of a dataset is shown below.
-This example represents a dataset with the name my_dataset and three columns: id, name, and email.
+A dataset has a name for uniquely identifying the dataset within xData Edge, and column definitions that determine the structure of the data stored in the dataset.

 Example: my_dataset